stephanfowler/nft-surface/README.md

 ## Deployment

-Deployment consists of the following, irrespective of the particular target Ethereum network:
+Deployment consists of the following:

-* Deploy the smart contract with appropriate configuration
-* Create and process a catalog file
+* Deploy a smart contract and create a catalog file using the [smart-contact](/smart-contract/) project.
-* Deploy the client to a suitable host (eg Vercel.com)

-See READMEs for the separate [smart-contact](/smart-contract/) and [client](/client/) projects.
+* Deploy the user-facing site to a suitable host (eg Vercel.com) using the [client](/client/) projects.

+It is highly reccomended to first do this a few times on an Ethereum testnet (eg Rinkeby).
+Ethereum mainnet deploymets are _expensive_.